-Note: All roads within the community title scheme shall be designed and constructed to satisfy the requirements of Council's Engineering Design Guide for Development available from Council's website at www.campbelltown.nsw.gov.au.
+Note: All roads within the community title scheme shall be designed and constructed to satisfy the requirements of Council's Engineering Design Guide for Development available from Council's website at www. campbelltown.nsw.gov.au.

-3.8.9 Subdivision and Waste Management
+3.8.9 Subdivision and Waste Management Design Requirements

-- a) Subdivision shall be designed and constructed so that upon completion: - kerbside waste collection vehicles are able to access bins from the kerbside at a minimum distance of 300mm, and a maximum distance of 1500mm from the left side of the vehicle to the bin; - ii) adequate space behind the kerb is provided for the occupant of each premises to present 1 x 140 litre bin and 1 x 240 litre bin side-by-side, a minimum 300mm apart; - iii) where it is not possible to provide bin collection points immediately in front of each allotment, a concrete pad shall be constructed at the closest practical location to the allotment for garbage collection; - iv) the location for kerbside presentation provides a minimum 4 metres overhead clearance for the operation of the collection vehicle (eg. no trees or transmission lines overhanging the bins). - v) waste collection vehicles are not required to make a reverse movement to service bins.
+- a) Where a staged development is proposed and the full length of road will not be completed as part of the initial stage, temporary turning areas are required to be installed to ensure that waste collection vehicles can service new dwellings without the need to reverse. - b) Temporary turning areas should be constructed to accommodate heavy rigid collection vehicles (see indicative dimensions at Table 2.15.2), and be removed when a through road is connected into the next stage of the development. - c) Subdivision shall be designed and constructed so that upon completion: - i) kerbside waste and recycling collection vehicles are able to access bins from the kerbside at a minimum distance of 300mm, and a maximum distance of 1500mm from the left side of the vehicle to the bin (refer to indicative vehicle dimensions at Table 2.15.2); - ii) at least 1.5 metres of clear and unobstructed footpath area is provided within the confines of each lot (not impeding driveways or neighbouring lots) to allow for the presentation of bins and kerbside clean up material adequate space behind the kerb is provided for the occupant of each premises to present 1 x 140 litre bin and 1 x 240 litre bin side-by-side, a minimum 300mm apart; - iii) where it is not possible to provide bin collection points immediately in front of each allotment, a concrete pad shall be constructed at the closest practical location to the allotment for garbage collection;